riinuots/advent2019/README.md

 other thoughts.
 Full solutions can be found in, e.g., `01.R`, `02.R`, etc.

+# Day 9

+This was really easy as well - going back to the Intcode Computer, adding a bit more functionality.
+Part II was the exact same thing as Part II, just a different input value.
+But the program ran for a long time (didn't time it but several minutes I think).

 # Day 8

 Phew, happy Sunday.
 This one was really simple.
 Part I was just `count()` and `filter()`, Part II just `ggplot()`, `geom_tile()` and knowing that NA can be used as a transparent colour/fill: `scale_fill_manual(values = c("white", "black", NA))`